Cobord/TypeSafe_Tensors/README.md

   indexTreeExampleFail = ex1 @@ [GoRLeaf (GoRLeaf AtLeaf)]
 ```

+# Installation instructions

+It's recommended to install this using the Idris 2 package manager [pack](https://github.com/stefan-hoeck/idris2-pack).

+1. Clone repository, and `cd` into it
+2. Run `pack install-deps typesafe-tensors.ipkg`
+3. Run `pack install-app idris2-lsp`
+4. That's it!
+Run examples in the REPL with `pack repl Examples/Tensors.idr`

 # Technical details

 The core components of this libary are containers, applicative functors and dependent lenses